Be a PoW!

-We manage the BE2 which belongs to our German Trustee and which we have just flown to Stow Maries Great War Aerodrome in Essex.
+The Centenary of the Great War and the Royal Air Force formed from the integration of the RFC, RNAS and Independent Bomber Force is now in its 101st year.
+We manage the BE2 (above) which belongs to our German Trustee and which operates Stow Maries Great War Aerodrome in Essex.
 Stow Maries is the only remaining WW1 aerodrome with many original buildings intact, it is a listed site, and is the subject of a major preservation effort with the help from the Heritage Lottery Fund and other charities.

 You will receive an annual membership card with a different aircraft on the card each year.